h2non/toxy/README.md

 Rules are useful to compose, decouple and reuse logic among different scenarios of poisoning.
 You can also define globally applied rules or nested poison-scope rules only.

 Rules are executed in FIFO order.
-Their evaluation logic is comparable to `Array#every()` in JavaScript: all the rules must match in order to proceed with the poisoning.
+Their evaluation logic is equivalent to `Array#every()` in JavaScript: all the rules must pass in order to proceed with the poisoning.

 ### Built-in rules